ApexAxiom/ApexToolFactory/README.md

 ```
 public/
-├── index.html    # UI and layout
+├── tool.html  # App UI and layout
 └── script.js  # Calculator logic
 ```

-No transpilation, no bundling, no frameworks - just clean, fast HTML.
+No transpilation, no bundling, no frameworks—just clean, fast HTML enhanced with Tailwind CDN and AWS Amplify JS.